isabella232/dynamic-media-classic.en-1/help/dynamic-media-newsletter.md

   * Learn about a webinar series designed to get you up to speed on Adobe Experience Manager Assets and Dynamic Media.
   * Start your journey getting value from Dynamic Media on Experience League.
   * Get a sneak peek at a powerful integration coming this September that lets you analyze how visitors interact with your rich media.
-  * Meet PieterJan Pieper, Dynamic Media technical support wiz.
+  * Meet `PieterJan Pieper`, Dynamic Media technical support wiz.

 * **[July 2019, Issue 07](https://expleague.azureedge.net/assets/dynamic-media/Dynamic_Media_Newsletter_07_2019_July.html)**